 State governments often have little understanding of the fiscal or behavioral repercussions of the policy changes they’re trying to make when taxing and regulating products they don’t like.
 This is never more evident than in South Dakota where a tax increase initiative known as Measure 25 is on the November ballot.
 Should the initiative be approved, South Dakota would see an increase in the state cigarette excise tax by $1.00 per pack (to $2.53 per pack), and an increase in the state tax on other tobacco products from 35 percent of the wholesale purchase price to 55 percent of the wholesale purchase price.
 But in examining the impact of higher taxation on cigarette usage and prices, the South Dakota Legislative Research Council (SDLRC) misses the mark entirely.

-A newly released analysis by the Taxpayers Protection Alliance shows that (by way of a simple methodological error) SDLRC significantly overestimates how much Measure 25 would reduce tobacco consumption.
+An analysis by the Taxpayers Protection Alliance shows that (by way of a simple methodological error) SDLRC significantly overestimates how much Measure 25 would reduce tobacco consumption.
 These errors will only further distort a debate characterized by repeated falsehoods and hysterical accusations.
 Taxpayers and consumers deserve a rigorous, straightforward analysis from their government to make a reasoned choice in November.

 Revenue estimates typically begin by estimating total tax-paid cigarette sales following the tax increase.
 SDLRC uses the standard methodology of using a price elasticity of demand to estimate total tax paid sales following the increase.
 The price elasticity of demand is a measure of how much consumers will change their demand for tax-paid cigarette sales in response to a change in the price of tax-paid cigarettes.
 The SDLRC analysis assumed that the price elasticity of demand for cigarettes was -0.25.
 An elasticity of -0.25 indicates that SDLRC assumed that for every 10.0 percent increase in price, demand for tax-paid cigarettes would decline by 2.5 percent.